Analysis: JPMorgan, Goldman bet on tech to crack UK consumer market

 “The length of time it takes to build up a franchise in the UK is easily underestimated,” said Goodbody banking analyst John Cronin.
 “It takes years.”

-Startups have also entered the British banking scene, including Metro (MTRO.L) and Monzo, but have made losses and have yet to crack the dominance of the big players. read more Germany's N26 exited the market after just two years.
+Startups have also entered the British banking scene, including Metro and Monzo, but have made losses and have yet to crack the dominance of the big players.
+Germany’s N26 exited the market after just two years.

 “We are not underserved here; we have an awful lot of existing providers,” said Sarah Kocianski, head of research at digital banking consultancy 11:FS.
 “Who are they going to target?”